A walk between the mountains and the ocean.

 During your stay, do not miss the famous Gâteau Basque, a delicious cake with black cherry or custard filling, especially since, in Sare, there is a museum celebrating the cake.

-Overnight with breakfast and dinner in Sare.
+Overnight with breakfast. picnic for day 6 and dinner in Sare.

 Walking time: 5,5 or 6,5 hours

 Distance: 19 km / 11,8 mi

 This is your final stage, maybe the highlight of the trip.
 Today you will reach the summit of La Rhune with its 360° views east towards the endless Pyrenees you have crossed, south towards Spain, and west to the Atlantic coast.
 You have a choice: you can either walk up and do a steady walk (but absolutely doable) or take the magnificent rack railway, its wooden carriages slowly clattering their way to the top.